Timeline of the COVID-19 pandemic in Bangladesh

 The following is a detailed timeline of the COVID-19 pandemic in Bangladesh.
 The first confirmed cases were recorded in Bangladesh on 8 March 2020 and continued to spread.
-As of 13 August 2020, the number of confirmed cases were over 269,000 and the number of deaths were 3,557.
+As of 15 November 2025, the number of confirmed cases were over two million and the number of deaths were 29,530.
+SARS-CoV-2 infections in Bangladesh were primarily driven by the alpha, beta, delta and omicron (BA.2, BA.4/.5, XBB) variants.
+Highest number of daily cases were the following: 16,230 on 28 July 2021 and 16,033 on 25 January 2022.

 Timeline

 January

-On 22 January, the authorities at the Dhaka airport put the airports on alert by screening travellers from China.
+On 22 January, the authorities at the Dhaka airport put the airports on alert by screening travelers from China.

 February

 On 1 February, a special flight from Bangladesh evacuated 312 Bangladeshi citizens stranded in Wuhan.

 The evacuees were quarantined for 14 days at the Ashkona Hajj Camp in Dhaka and other locations.
 None of them tested positive for the coronavirus.